Immersion Learning at Vanderbilt

 The Vanderbilt Business Healthcare Conference brings national speakers with big ideas to Nashville to discuss policy, innovative care, economics and technology while recruiting top healthcare MBA students from across the country.
 This conference is led and managed by Vanderbilt MBA students.

-The Owen Entrepreneurship Center (OEC) connects investors and entrepreneurs with one underlying goal: to create wealth.
+The Center for Entrepreneurship's (C4E) mission is to grow a productive entrepreneurial ecosystem conducive to creating new and innovative businesses and helps connect investors and entrepreneurs.
 The center has become a respected training ground and source of support for serious student entrepreneurs.
-Directed by Professor Germain Boer, the OEC has spawned an active angel investor network, the Nashville Capital Network (NCN) focused on funding early-stage start-up ventures, a vital resource for the regional entrepreneurial business community.
-The OEC also sponsors the regional chapter of the Young Entrepreneurs Organization (YEO), allowing Owen students to have easy access to a ready-made network of successful entrepreneurs.
+The C4E has spawned an active angel investor network, the Nashville Capital Network (NCN) focused on funding early-stage start-up ventures, a vital resource for the regional entrepreneurial business community.
+The C4E also sponsors the regional chapter of the Young Entrepreneurs Organization (YEO), allowing Vanderbilt students to have easy access to a ready-made network of successful entrepreneurs.

 At Vanderbilt we connect you with all kinds of resources, from networking with local entrepreneurs to organizations including the Nashville Entrepreneur Center, the Nashville Capital Network and Jumpstart Foundry.
 These organizations assist new entrepreneurs in securing funding for ventures.